-Shared Ownership Independent Living
+Shared ownership Independent Living

-How is Shared Ownership rent reviewed?
+How is shared ownership rent set?

 Rental charges are based on your lease.
 Shared ownership rent is charged monthly.
 Your rent is reviewed on 1 April each year in line with the provisions detailed within your lease.